- D.M.A., University of Iowa, 1997

 - Organ Pedagogy Diploma, Stedelijk Conservatorium, The Netherlands, 1980

 Applied Organ Lessons, Teaches Ear Training, Music History

 - Recipient of a Fulbright Scholarship from the Netherlands-America Commission for Educational Exchange

-Paul Tegels, a native of the Netherlands, is Associate Professor of Music, and serves as University Organist at Pacific Lutheran University in Tacoma, WA.
+Paul Tegels retired in May 2023.
 He received his Doctor of Musical Arts Degree in Organ Performance and Pedagogy and his Master of Arts Degree in Choral Conducting from the University of Iowa, where he studied organ with Delores Bruch, and choral conducting with William Hatcher.

 Other degrees and awards include the Artist Diploma and the Master of Music Degree in organ performance from the New England Conservatory in Boston where he studied with Yuko Hayashi and William Porter.
 He is the recipient of a Fulbright Scholarship from the Netherlands-America Commission for Educational Exchange.